JetBrains/kotlin/spec-docs/annotation-arguments.md

 # Annotation Arguments

+**NOTE**: This document contains old language design notes and does not correspond to the current state of Kotlin.
+Please see http://kotlinlang.org/docs/reference/annotations.html for up-to-date documentation on this topic.

+***

 Goals:
 * Sort out problems of positional parameters and varargs in annotations
 * \[TBD later] Better syntax for array arguments to annotations